Here are 8 players you should add to your Euro 2020 fantasy football this week

 Whichever one it is – there’s time to turn this around!

-The first round of games at the European Championships have come and gone and the official Euro 2020 fantasy football league is offering teams the opportunity to make a unlimited free transfers ahead of the knockout stages.
+The first three rounds of games at the European Championships have come and gone and the official Euro 2020 fantasy football league is offering teams the opportunity to make a unlimited free transfers ahead of the knockout stages.

 Euro 2020 Fantasy Football: The best defenders to pick for your team, including bargain buys and top tips